streamsets/tutorials/tutorial-1/log_shipping_to_elasticsearch_part1.md

   * Finally lets specify a destination, drag and Drop a 'ElasticSearch' stage to the Canvas.

   * Go to its Configuration and select the 'General' Tab.
-In the drop down for 'Stage Library' select `ElasticSearch 1.7.1`
+In the drop down for 'Stage Library' select the version of ElasticSearch you are running.

 <img style="width:100%;" src="img/elastic_config.png">